andrew henderson menu

 Puerto Rico Act 60 – Individual Investor Act (previously Act 22)

-The second piece of legislation, the Individual Investors Act (previously referred to as Act 22) was, as its name suggests, aimed at individual investors.
+The second piece of legislation, the Individual Investors Act (previously referred to as Act 22), was, as its name suggests, aimed at individual investors.
+More specifically, it was aimed at high-net-worth individuals, exactly the same as our target client base here at Nomad Capitalist.

 There are significant requirements to qualify for the benefits under Act 60, including satisfying the presence test, which requires an individual to:

-• be present in the United States for no more than 90 days
+• Be present in the United States for no more than 90 days

-• earn no more than $3,000 in the US
+• Earn no more than US$3,000 in the US

-• have no significant connection to the US during the tax year
+• Have no significant connection to the US during the tax year.

 Puerto Rico Act 60 (Incentives Code)

+The updated Incentives Code, known as Act 60, essentially combined the original Acts 20 and 22 together but with the same principle.
 That is the provision of significant tax reductions to companies and/or individuals who are prepared to move to Puerto Rico and establish their bona fide residence there.

-Is Puerto Rico Technically A Tax Haven?
+Is Puerto Rico Technically a Tax Haven?

 By doing so, however, they limit their options significantly, particularly since they don’t necessarily have to go that much further afield to find a more inviting offshore tax haven.

 Some of Puerto Rico’s other Caribbean island neighbours offer zero income taxes and are more than willing to issue you a brand new passport in a matter of months.
-Plus, since the physical requirements aren’t anywhere near as strict, you’re free to come and go as you please, making this a far superior offshore solution for Americans in the long term.
+Plus, since the physical requirements aren’t anywhere near as strict, you’re free to come and go as you please, making this a far superior offshore solution for US citizens in the long term.

-The Truth About Tax Havens
+The Truth about Tax Havens

 Moving to a tax haven that offers zero taxes can work in some cases, but with more in-depth research, you may well find that jurisdictions with low taxes have more to offer.
 At the end of the day, you need to weigh up the pros and cons and find the best solution for your needs.
 As a Nomad Capitalist client, we help make that process a lot quicker and easier.

-Wondering whether to move to Puerto Rico?
+Wondering Whether to Move to Puerto Rico?

 There are many options available for high-net-worth individuals who want to reduce their tax burden.

-It’s also not an option for those who just don’t want to pay taxes and would rather move to a zero tax jurisdiction.
+It’s also not an option for those who just don’t want to pay taxes and would rather move to a zero-tax jurisdiction.

-Puerto Rico Tax Haven – FAQ
+Puerto Rico Tax Haven: FAQs

-Are Puerto Ricans American citizens?
+Are Puerto Ricans US citizens?

-Yes, Puerto Ricans by birth are US Citizens.
+Yes, Puerto Ricans, by birth, are US citizens.
 However, they have different rights to those on the mainland and can’t, for example, vote in US elections.

 Does Puerto Rico have an income tax?